-The word “boundary” immediately sounds restrictive and unfriendly.
+The word “boundaries” immediately sounds restrictive and unfriendly.
 So why would Christians entertain such a cold possibility?

 Scriptural instruction supports both perspectives so mature spiritual discernment and guidance from the Holy Spirit are paramount in determining which to choose and when.

-Separation between believers and unbelievers or believers and worldly influences is easy to see and understand—although we may, at times, struggle with actually erecting that boundary.
-However, there is strong guidance and encouragement toward reconciliation within the body of Christ.
+Separation between believers and unbelievers or believers and worldly influences is easy to see and understand.
+However, we often struggle with actually erecting that boundary.
+Through it all, Scripture emphasizes and encourages toward reconciliation within the body of Christ.

 Jesus gave several examples of attempts at restoring unity between believers.

 “Moreover if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.
 But if he will not hear, take with you one or two more, that ‘by the mouth of two or three witnesses every word may be established.’
 And if he refuses to hear them, tell it to the church.
 But if he refuses even to hear the church, let him be to you like a heathen and a tax collector” (Matthew 18:15-17).